-In December of last year, the Federal Reserve announced “tapering” of the $85 billion monthly bond purchases that had been providing support to the market and the economy.
-The pace of tapering, which began with a reduction to $75 billion in January and $65 billion in February, continues to be watched closely by many investors because it has the potential to lead to interest rate changes.
-Last year, the mere discussion of tapering led to bond sales and rising interest rates that caused the prices of many bonds to fall.
+In December 2014, the Federal Reserve announced “tapering” of the $85 billion monthly bond purchases that had been providing support to the market and the economy.
+The pace of tapering, which began with a reduction to $75 billion in January 2015 and $65 billion in February 2015, continues to be watched closely by many investors because it has the potential to lead to interest rate changes.
+In 2014, the mere discussion of tapering led to bond sales and rising interest rates that caused the prices of many bonds to fall.

 The timing of rate changes is uncertain, but in today’s market, short-duration debt investments may have a role in a diversified fixed income portfolio.
 While investors focused on optimizing total return over multi-year time horizons may still be well-served with longer duration bonds, short duration bonds can help investors looking to limit the potential volatility of total returns as the market reacts to Federal Reserve policy adjustments.
 Short duration bonds may also be an option for those who are trying to generate more income than money market funds or savings accounts.